wsilva08/NextEngine/README.md

 1. Create a new Nginx configuration file for your site using a text editor like `nano`.

     ```bash
-    sudo nano /etc/nginx/sites-available/nextevolution
+    sudo nano /etc/nginx/sites-available/nextengine
     ```

 2. Paste the following configuration into the file.
-If you have a domain, replace `your_server_ip` with your domain name (e.g., `nextevolution.ia.br`).
+If you have a domain, replace `your_server_ip` with your domain name (e.g., `nextengine.com.br`).

     ```nginx
     server {